CCETC/SonataAdminBundle/Resources/doc/CCETCDocs/README.markdown

     );

 The same can be done for ``$showActionButtons`` and ``$editActionButtons``.

+# Hiding Empty Show Fields
+You can optionally have the Show template exclude fields that are null for the object.
+In your Admin class, add the following to enable:

+	public $hideEmptyShowFields = true;

+To always show some fields, regardless of their value, include a black list:

+    public $hideableShowFieldBlacklist = array (
+        'field1',
+        'field2',
+        'field3',
+    );

 # Configuration
 We have added one additional configuration option that toggles between a dropdown menu and an expanded menu: